x-omics/xomics-theme/README.md

 License
 =======

-The code in this repo is licensed under the Apache 2.0 License.
+The code in this repo is licensed under the GPLV2 License.
-See [LICENSE.txt](LICENSE.txt) for more info.
+See [LICENSE](LICENSE) for more info.